(95 x 120 cms)

-More importantly than that were its use strategic value for the grand weapon, the long bow.
+More important than that was its use, and strategic value for 'the grand weapon', the long bow.
 It is said that the Kingley Vale Grove was planted to commemorate a battle fought and won by the men of Chichester against marauding Vikings in AD 859.

 Commemorating the last war is a stand of dead yew trees across the gully.
 These were killed by riffle fire damaging the, very thin, bark.

 This was to be the beginning of and adventure into any kind of mixed media and collage.

 Probably not very surprising this was also the beginning of composing in series in a formal way.